EdSergeev/TextFloatingActionButton/README.md

 ## Usage

-You can use as regular _FloatingActionButton_, but with additional attributes
+You can use it as regular _FloatingActionButton_, but with additional attributes

 ```xml
     <com.github.edsergeev.TextFloatingActionButton